appsody/website/content/docs/stacks/stack-structure.md

    ```

 2. Dependencies added by the developer for their application
 Since the developer might add these at any stage, these are generated each time an appsody command is executed by the controller.
-This is achieved by setting the `ENV APPSODY_PREP` docker variable, which the appsody controller will execute.
+This is achieved by setting the `ENV APPSODY_PREP` Docker variable, which the appsody controller will execute.
 For example, again in the python-flask stack, these dependencies are defined in the user directory (created by the template) and are referenced by:

    ```bash
    ENV APPSODY_PREP="cd /project/userapp; pipenv lock -r > requirements.txt; python -m pip install -r requirements.txt -t /project/deps"